Erin Fleming: Later life and death

-Fleming was diagnosed with paranoid schizophrenia.
-She was arrested in June, 1990 on suspicion of carrying a concealed loaded firearm, which she brought into the West Hollywood sheriff's office.
+By 1983, Fleming was diagnosed with paranoid schizophrenia.
+She was arrested in June 1990 on suspicion of carrying a concealed loaded firearm, which she brought into the West Hollywood sheriff's office.
 She spent much of the last decade of her life impoverished, homeless, delusional, and in and out of various psychiatric facilities.

-Fleming took her own life in Hollywood on April 15, 2003, at age 61.
+Fleming died of a self inflicted gunshot wound in Hollywood on April 15, 2003, at age 61.
 She was cremated and her ashes interred in Hornings Mills Cemetery, Horning's Mills, Ontario.

+Legacy

+In a 1993 television adaptation, Lori Loughlin performed the role inspired by Fleming.